vlzm/cayleypy/README.md

     `Puzzles` in `caylepy/puzzles/puzzles.py`.
 If it requires non-trivial construction, move that to separate function(s) and put them in separate file in `cayleypy/puzzles`.
     If the puzzle is defined by hardcoded permutations, put them in `cayleypy/puzzles/moves.py`.
+* If it's a graph for a puzzle, and you have definition in GAP format, put the `.gap` file in `puzzles/gap_files/default`.
+It will become available via `cayleypy.GapPuzzles`.
 * If it's a new type of graph, check with @fedimser where to put it.

 Do not add new graphs to `prepare_graph`!
 We want new graphs to be added in different